satyam-kumar123/satyam/README.md

 # satyam
-This is my first repository
+This is my first repository.
+author - satyam kumar